loopasam/Project-work/README.md

-# stuffs related to modeling are here
+# Stuffs related to RDF modeling

 I have used Eclipse Java development tools and library of Apache Jena to make rdf model in different serialisation such as N-triples, Turtle, RDF/XML, and N3.